 At low tide the whole bay empties with the sea receding and the sand stretching off into the distance.
 The tide can come in quickly once it has turned so care should be taken not to find yourself cut off if you stray too far from the coast.

 The beach at Pentraeth has good access with (free) parking practically on the beach itself.
-There are also toilets as well as a slipway which all make it particularly easy to get onto the sand.
+There is also a slipway which all make it particularly easy to get onto the sand.

 Type of beach